asyncapi/github-action-for-cli/README.md

 ### `cli_version`

 Version of the AsyncAPI CLI you wish to use.
 You can find all available versions [here](https://github.com/asyncapi/cli/releases).
+Recommended leave it out of the inputs and use the default value.

 **Default** points to the`latest` version.

 > [!TIP]
-> We recommend to always specify the version of the CLI to not encounter any issues with the action in case of release of the CLI is not compatible with your workflow.
+> We recommend to default to `latest` version.
+This way there is no overhead with the script updating the CLI version.
+As it takes a lot of time to update the CLI version, we recommend to update it only when you need to use another one for compatibility reasons.

 ### `command`